AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-csv/recommendations.md

 ---
 title: Map a CSV File to an XDM Schema using AI-Generated Recommendations (Beta)
-description: This tutorial covers how to map a CSV file to an XDM schema using the Adobe Experience Platform user interface.
+description: This tutorial covers how to map a CSV file to an XDM schema using AI-generated recommendations.
 ---
 # Map a CSV file to an XDM schema using AI-generated recommendations (Beta)